Santalum album

-Santalum album, or Indian sandalwood, is a small tropical tree, and the traditional source of sandalwood oil.
-It is native to southern India and Southeast Asia.
-It is considered sacred in some religions like Hinduism, and some cultures place great significance on its fragrant qualities.
-However, the high value of the species has caused over-exploitation, to the point where the wild population is vulnerable to extinction.
-Indian sandalwood still commands high prices for its essential oil owing to its high alpha santalol content, but due to lack of sizable trees it is no longer used for fine woodworking as before.
+Santalum album is a small tropical tree, and the traditional source of sandalwood oil.
+It is native to Indonesia (Java and the Lesser Sunda Islands), the Philippines, and Western Australia.
+It is commonly known as the white sandalwood or Indian sandalwood.
+It was one of the plants exploited by Austronesian arboriculture and it was introduced by Austronesian sailors to East Asia, Mainland Southeast Asia and South Asia during the ancient spice trade, becoming naturalized in South India by at least 1300 BCE.
+It was greatly valued for its fragrance, and is considered sacred in some religions like Hinduism.
+The high value of the species has caused over-exploitation, to the point where the wild population is vulnerable to extinction.
+Indian sandalwood still commands high prices for its essential oil owing to its high alpha-santalol content, but the lack of sizable trees has essentially eliminated its former use for fine woodworking.
 The plant is long-lived, but harvest is only viable after many years.

 Description

 Santalum album is an evergreen tree that grows between 4-9 m.
 The tree is variable in habit, usually upright to sprawling, and may intertwine with other species.
 The plant parasitises the roots of other tree species, with a haustorium adaptation on its own roots, but without major detriment to its hosts.
 An individual will form a non-obligate relationship with a number of other plants.
 Up to 300 species (including its own) can host the tree's development - supplying macronutrients phosphorus, nitrogen and potassium, and shade - especially during early phases of development.
 It may propagate itself through wood suckering during its early development, establishing small stands.
 The reddish or brown bark can be almost black and is smooth in young trees, becoming cracked with a red reveal.
 The heartwood is pale green to white as the common name indicates.
 The leaves are thin, opposite and ovate to lanceolate in shape.
 Glabrous surface is shiny and bright green, with a glaucous pale reverse.
 Fruit is produced after three years, viable seeds after five.
 These seeds are distributed by birds.